konnov/bymc/bymc/README.txt

 ./verifypa-spin ${benchmarks}/bcast-byz.pml relay

-4.2.
-NuSMV with BDDs
+4.3.
+NuSMV with BDDs (like in FMCAD'13)

 Parameterized model checking with the abstraction-refinement:

 ./verifypa-nusmv-bdd ${benchmarks}/bcast-byz.pml relay

-4.3.
-NuSMV with BMC
+4.4.
+NuSMV with BMC (like in CONCUR'14)

 Parameterized model checking with the abstraction-refinement: